-Lonnie M. Smith See biographical information under the heading "Class III Directors Continuing in Office until the 2006 Annual Meeting of Stockholders" above.
+Lonnie M. Smith.
+Please see biographical information under the heading "Class III Directors Continuing in Office until the 2006 Annual Meeting of Stockholders".

 Susan K. Barnes, Senior Vice President, has been our Chief Financial Officer and Assistant Secretary since May 1997.
 From January 1995 to September 1996, Ms. Barnes founded and served as Managing Director of the Private Equity Group of Jefferies and Company, Inc., an investment bank.
 From January 1994 to January 1995, she founded and served as Managing General Partner of Westwind Capital Partners, a private equity fund.
 From June 1991 to January 1994, Ms. Barnes served as Chief Financial Officer and Managing Director of BLUM Capital Partners, L.P., formerly Richard C. Blum & Associates, Inc., a merchant banking firm.
 From September 1985 to June 1991, she served as Vice President and Chief Financial Officer of NeXT Computer, Inc., a computer company.
 Prior to forming NeXT with Steve Jobs, Ms. Barnes was Controller of the Macintosh Division at Apple Computer.
 Ms. Barnes holds a B.A. from Bryn Mawr College and an M.B.A. from the Wharton School, University of Pennsylvania.
+Ms. Barnes is also a member of the Board of Directors of RAE Systems, Inc.

 Eric C. Miller, Senior Vice President, Marketing, joined our company in August 2003.
-Prior to joining our company, Mr. Miller served as the President and Chief Executive Officer of Optimize, Inc. Mr. Miller also worked at United States Surgical Corporation for 11 years where he held senior positions in both sales and marketing.
-Mr. Miller holds an M.S. in Applied Physiology and a B.S. in Health Sciences from Ohio State University.
+Prior to joining our company, Mr. Miller served as the President of Optimize, Inc. Mr. Miller also worked at United States Surgical Corporation for 11 years where he held senior positions in both sales and marketing.
+Mr. Miller holds a Masters Degree in Applied Physiology and a Bachelors Degree in Health Sciences from Ohio State University.